PERFORMANCES and EVENTS

 - Pointe Preparatory Workshop, August 19-24.
 Girls ages eleven and older.

-TU Dance Center offers two sessions of eight-week adult workshops during the 2018 Spring Session.
+TU Dance Center offers its second eight-week session of adult workshops during the 2018 Spring Session.

 Session 2: April 9 - June 4.
 No classes May 28.